Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology: Results and Discussion

-Over its life time, a solar-like star spins down due to angular momentum loss through magnetically and thermally driven stellar winds.
-Aging and lower rotation rates (i.e., higher rotation period $P_{\Omega}$) increases the stellar Rossby number (${R_o} = P_{\Omega}/\tau_c$, where $\tau_c$ is the convective turn-over-time) -- a parameter used widely in observational studies of stellar activity.
+Over its life time, a Sun-like star spins down due to angular momentum loss through magnetically and thermally driven stellar winds.
+Aging and lower rotation rates (i.e., higher rotation period $P_{\Omega}$) increases the stellar Rossby number (${R_o}$ = $P_{\Omega}/\tau_c$, where $\tau_c$ is the convective turn-over time) -- a parameter used widely in observational studies of stellar activity.
 The efficiency of the dynamo generation of magnetic fields represented by the dynamo number scales as ${N_\mathrm{D}} \sim 1/{R_o}^2$.
-Based on our earlier analysis we postulate that the aging of a star -- with a consequent increase in ${R_o}$ and decrease in ${N_\mathrm{D}}$ -- makes the subcritical dynamo regime with bimodal activity distribution accessible around the midlife of its evolution on the Main Sequence.
+Based on our earlier analysis we postulate that the aging of a star -- with a concomitant increase in ${R_o}$ and decrease in ${N_\mathrm{D}}$ -- makes the subcritical dynamo regime with bimodal activity distribution accessible around the midlife of its evolution on the Main Sequence.